Optical Fibre (Fiber) Cable

 - an overview or tutorial covering fibre optic cabling - the construction of the fibre optic cables, how they work, their applications and specifications.

-While there are many components used in building up a fibre optic link, the fibre optic cabling is obviously the key element.
+While there are many components used in building up a fibre optic link (fiber optic link), the fibre optic cabling is obviously the key element.

 Optical fibre construction